-INFORMATIONThe specified partial opening can be approached from any position of the door.

-- 1. Close the door completely up to the door CLOSE end position. - 2.
+- The lighting function or partial opening can be operated. - The specified partial opening can be approached from any position of the door. - 1.
+Close the door completely up to the door CLOSE end position. - 2.
 Press the Radio button repeatedly to select radio channel CH 2 and to program the partial opening function to the desired transmitter button. - 3.
 Set DIP switch 2 on the motor carriage to "ON." - 4.
-Press the desired button on the transmitter for the partial opening function. - \Rightarrow The door moves in door OPEN direction. - 5.
-When the door reaches the desired partial opening position, press the button on the transmitter again. ⇒ The door stops at the desired position.
+Press the desired button on the transmitter for the partial opening function.

+- ⇒ The door moves in door OPEN direction.

+- 5. When the door reaches the desired partial opening position, press the button on the transmitter again.

+- ⇒ The door stops at the desired position.